r6915ee/friendometer/README.md

 ./friendometer friend
 ```

-Then, watch the percentage you are given!
+Then, watch the percentage and comment you are given!